-- 6. Select the "Transmitter Link."
+6. Select the "Transmitter Link."
 Check that the radio module is enabled.
 If not, press the return button to enable the Transmitter Link.
 After a short scan, the available devices will be displayed.
 Highlight the one to be selected and press the return button.
-Press the information button to return to the main menu. - 7.
-The "Beacon" icon on the transmitter should not be flashing anymore at this point.
-A solid icon indicates that the link has been established.
+Press the information button to return to the main menu.